-The Reason Beauty Bakerie's Cake Mix Foundation Line Has The Darkest Shades First Is So Important
+The Reason Beauty Bakerie's Cake Mix Foundation Line Has Darker Shades First Is So Important

 As far as foundations go, the beauty industry has made some major strides when it comes to inclusion.
 Many legacy brands have worked to extend their shade range over the last few years, offering numerous shades in an effort to provide options for everyone.
 But much like Fenty Beauty, Beauty Bakerie's Cake Mix Foundation has been catering to all since the day the line launched.
 And now, the brand is taking things a step further by flipping the script on how its makeup is numbered.

 Boasting 30 shades, the Cake Mix Demi-Matte Foundation ($28, beautybakerie.com) starts with the deepest color as number one, while number 59 is the fairest.
 "When we launched the foundation we sat down so many girls and asked what they thought about the shade range, and shade number one was this girl named Julia, and she had really, really, dark, dark, rich skin," Cashmere Nicole, founder of Beauty Bakerie, told Teen Vogue.
 "And they said, 'What do you like about Beauty Bakerie Cake Mix?' and she giggled in the most innocent way and said, 'That I'm number one.'"

 On Aug.
 11, the brand shared a video on Twitter promoting the line.
 The model in the clip gently swatched on its number three foundation, and it has hard to tell the product apart from her skin!
 The tweet went viral shortly after, and many beauty lovers applauded the brand for not only the quality of the foundation, but also for switching up the tonal spectrum.